 Potassium Chloride by is a Prescription medication manufactured, distributed, or labeled by Granules Pharmaceuticals Inc, Granules India Ltd. Drug facts, warnings, and ingredients follow.

-Potassium chloride extended-release capsules are indicated for the treatment and prophylaxis of hypokalemia in adults and children with or without metabolic alkalosis, in patients for whom dietary management with potassium-rich foods or diuretic dose reduction is insufficient.
+Potassium chloride extended-release capsules contain potassium chloride, a potassium salt indicated for the treatment and prophylaxis of hypokalemia with or without metabolic alkalosis, in patients for whom dietary management with potassium-rich foods or diuretic dose reduction is insufficient. ( 1)

 If serum potassium concentration is <2.5 mEq/L, use intravenous potassium instead of oral supplementation.